 HSBC Asset Management is committed to applying and promoting international standards.
 The ten principles of the United Nations Global Compact are among the priorities of HSBC Asset Management's Responsible Investment Policy.
 These principles include non-financial risks such as human rights, labour standards, the environment, and anti-corruption.
 HSBC Asset Management is also a signatory to the United Nations Principles for Responsible Investment.
 They provide a framework for the identification and management of sustainability risks.
-In this subfund, companies that have been found to have violated any of the 10 principles of the United Nations Global Compact are systematically excluded.
+In this subfund, companies that have been found to have violated any of the 10 principles of the United Nations Global Compact or have at least two alleged violations.
 Companies are also assessed according to international standards such as the OECD Guidelines for Multinational Enterprises.

+Principal adverse impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social, and employee matters, respect for human rights, anticorruption, and anti-bribery matters.
 The EU Taxonomy sets out a "do no significant harm" principle by which Taxonomy-aligned investments should not significantly harm EU Taxonomy objectives and is accompanied by specific EU criteria.